DanyCSantana/Portfolio/README.md

-# Danyella Santana - Portfolio
+# Dany Santana - Portfolio

 ## About
 Hello!
-I'm Danyella Santana, a Data Analyst based in Dublin, Ireland.
+I'm Dany Santana, a Data Analyst based in Dublin, Ireland.
 With a background in SQL, Python, CRM, Tableau, and Power BI, I thrive on analyzing large datasets to derive actionable insights that drive business decisions.
 You can find my CV [here](https://github.com/DanyCSantana/Portfolio/blob/main/CV/DANYELLA%20SANTANA%20CV.pdf).

 This repository serves as a platform to showcase my skills, share projects, and track my journey in Data Analysis and related fields.